-On February 12, 1987, the SCRTD Board of Directors eliminated all fees for filing benefit assessment appeals and for processing of cases through the staff conference level.
+On November 19, 1986, the SCRTD Board of Directors adopted the following fee schedule for filing benefit assessment appeals:

-If the case is not settled at the staff level and is advanced to the Hearing Officer, the petitioner will pay the additional cost of hearing notices, a Hearing Officer, court reporter and associated administrative costs of the hearing as required by law.
-An initial deposit of \$1,000 is required for cases to be heard by a Hearing Officer.
-Any remaining deposited funds, above those required to pay the cost of notices and the Hearing Officer, will be refunded to the petitioner.
+- There will be no charge for a pre-petition conference.
+Petitioners desiring a pre-petition conference should not remit any fee when filing a petition. - 2.
+A non-refundable application fee of \$50.00 will be charged for any formal appeal through the petition process.
+Petitioners desiring to waive the right to a pre-petition conference and proceed directly to a formal appeal should remit the \$50.00 application fee when the petition is filed (see Section 4.3).
+If the appeal is resolved at the staff level, no further fees will be charged. - If the case is not settled at the staff level and is advanced to the hearing officer, the applicant will pay the additional cost of hearing notices and of a hearing officer as required by law.
+An initial deposit of \$1,000.00 is required for cases to be heard by a hearing officer.
+Any remaining deposited funds, above those required to pay the cost of notices and the hearing officer, will be refunded to the applicant.
 Should the cost exceed \$1,000, the petitioner must pay the difference.